Finding a newborn photographer in RI, CT, and MA;

 Do you want it on a memory stick?

 Do you think you will get around to printing it on your own between diaper changes?
 If you do, here’s a virtual high five because you are way more efficient than I am!
-(Little secret: naturally, we have the files for our children’s photos and guess what?
-We also have a lot of empty frames.
-We have a problem and it has motivated us to make sure our clients don’t make the same mistakes!)
+(Little secret: naturally, I have the files for my children’s photos and guess what?
+I also have a lot of empty frames.
+I have a problem and it has motivated me to make sure my clients don’t make the same mistakes!)

 Do you know where to go to get the best prints, albums, and canvases?

-It has taken us months if not years (and it’s ongoing) to find the best products to offer our customers.
-We may provide 6 different products and guess what?
-They come from 6 different labs because each lab has their strength and we want the best of the best no just aesthetically but in quality.
+It has taken me months if not years to find the best products to offer my customers.
+I may provide 6 different products and guess what?
+They come from 6 different labs because each lab has their strength and I want the best of the best, not just aesthetically but in quality.
 The result is a collection of absolutely stunning folio boxes crafted in Ireland, beautiful albums crafted by HAND in Kentucky, pure cotton Amalfi paper and museum-quality mats handmade in Italy and more.

 What are some things that parents to be should be looking for in a newborn photographer?

-I’m not going to tell you to find someone with experience then proceed to brag about the number of babies we have photographed.
+I’m not going to tell you to find someone with experience then proceed to brag about the number of babies I have photographed.
 I find that condescending; beginners deserve clients too and there are clients out there for them.
 What I will tell you is that you need to find a photographer who considers your baby’s safety in all that they do.
-In fact, there are talented pros out there that I personally don’t think use the safety measures they should but that’s a whole other topic.
-If baby is balanced in a prop, is there a spotter?
 I’m not asking you to drill a potential photographer about their safety standards, whether they have had their flu shot or how clean their studio is but I think you can get a sense of how important they deem safety to be through conversation.

 When should parents-to-be start looking for a newborn photographer?

-Every photographer is different so I will answer this for ourselves and other similar custom photography studios.
-I’m sure you have figured out by now that we dedicate a large amount of time to all of our newborn sessions therefore, we limit the number of newborns we take per month.
-We need to also leave room for other types of sessions such as family or maternity (hint hint) sessions.
-We also need a buffer in case we need to reschedule a session due to illness.
-We are extremely strict when it comes to sickness!
-We realize that newborns are extremely fragile and we refuse to put your baby at risk if we have cold or anything else that could be a danger so leaving room in the calendar is a must.
+Every photographer is different so I will answer this for myself and other similar custom photography studios.
+I’m sure you have figured out by now that I dedicate a large amount of time to all of my newborn sessions therefore, I limit the number of newborns I take per month.
+I need to also leave room for other types of sessions such as family or maternity (hint hint) sessions.
+I also need a buffer in case I need to reschedule a session due to illness.
+I am extremely strict when it comes to sickness!
+I realize that newborns are extremely fragile and I refuse to put your baby at risk if I have a cold or anything else that could be a danger so leaving room in the calendar is a must.
 All this to tell you that yes, time is limited.
 My recommendation is to schedule it as soon as you can!

 What if my baby comes early or late?

 Those little cuties are known to appear on their own timeline!
-This is why, as stated above, our schedules have to be flexible.
-We like to photograph babies anywhere between 2 and 3 weeks so we plan the session based on your due date and adjust it as needed.
+This is why, as stated above, my schedule has to be flexible.
+I like to photograph babies anywhere between 2 and 3 weeks so I plan the session based on your due date and adjust it as needed.

 What’s the difference between hospital photography services and a custom newborn session?